Hotels near Volunteer Park

 Which hotels near Volunteer Park offer free breakfast?

-Which hotels near Volunteer Park have a pool?
+Which hotels near Volunteer Park have an outdoor pool?

 Which hotels near Volunteer Park offer free parking?